alykhan10/UBC-Teaching-Assistanship-APSC-160/Arduino Programming/Medium/DualSevenSegDisplay/problem.md

 * Each display uses 8 pins for the LEDs.
 * Only standard Arduino functions such as `digitalWrite()`, `pinMode()`, and `delay()` may be used.
 * The program must loop continuously, cycling through all characters of both name and student number.

+**Disclaimer:**
+* Dual 7-segment displays are not covered in this iteration of APSC160 and therefore, not required material for the final exam.
+Please attempt this practice problem at your own discretion.

 ## Input / Output
 * **Input:** None (characters to display are hardcoded in arrays).